thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 His twitter profile says he worked as the state director for **John Hickenlooper** — the same [*throw your hands up* Hickenlooper](https://edition.cnn.com/videos/politics/2019/07/30/cnn-democratic-debate-bernie-sanders-john-hickenlooper-trump-vpx.cnn){:target="\_blank"}
-who was after Bernie in the recent presidential polls before [dropping out](https://www.newsweek.com/john-hickenlooper-withdraw-2020-presidential-race-1454440){:target="\_blank"},
+who was after Bernie in the recent presidential polls before [dropping out](https://www.newsweek.com/john-hickenlooper-withdraw-2020-presidential-race-1454440){:target="\_blank"}

 [![Diagram: Sam Roecker in Twitter](images/sam-roecker-twitter-highlight.png){:.featured-image.img-fluid.margin-auto}](https://twitter.com/SamRoecker){:target="\_blank"}

-In summary, here are the people people behind *FORA*
+In summary, here are the people behind *FORA*

 1. A co-founder, who worked for many Democratic establishment candidates in the past — Clinton, Obama & more
 2. An advisor, who in the past worked for primary opponent of Bernie (Hickenlooper)